Apple juice &

 Oxford Farmhouse CIC is a community-based organisation that turns waste fruit into delicious, award-winning drinks.
 The pressing is done with the help of the local community, including men who have been homeless and are getting back on their feet.
 We also work with schools to teach them about food processes and where food comes from.
 The Head Teacher from Barton Park School, after a visit to us, said that the children talked about nothing but their visit to us for a whole week!

 90% of apples grown in gardens in England go to waste.
 That's a lot of fruit that could be turned into something delicious instead of being thrown away.
-Our next season for apple pressing starts in August 2024.
-Before that, we will be pruning trees, including an old orchard which has apple trees over 100 years old, and holding our annual pruning workshops.
+Apple pressing usually runs from late Aug until early Nov.
+In the winter we will be pruning trees, including an old orchard which has apple trees over 100 years old, and holding our annual pruning workshops.
+Look out for us at markets too.

-We work with Edge Housing, providing a rehab space for their members.
+We provide a rehab space for people seeking to rebuild their lives - this has included people who have been homeless, recovering from addiction, or with neurodiversity.
 One of the members wrote, 'thank you for helping me get my confidence back.'
 Volunteers from the local community also help with pressing and pruning, including Abundance Oxford and the Oxford University Nature Conservation Society.
+We are also pleased to work with Oxford Food Hub and OxFarmToFork.

 In the last year, we achieved: